BjoernHoltze/EEGCompetingSpeakerNameDistraction/README.txt

 This folder contains the analysis pipeline for the manuscript "Are they calling my name?
-Attention capture is reflected in the neural tracking of attended and ignored speech" (under review, link will be added upon publication).
+Attention capture is reflected in the neural tracking of attended and ignored speech" (https://doi.org/10.3389/fnins.2021.643705).

 The corresponding dataset can be found in the OpenNeuro repository 10.18112/openneuro.ds003516.v1.1.0.